Back to Blog

 Here's a breakdown of the core differences:

-• Data Scope: Personalization relies on limited data sets (e.g., purchase history, demographics).
-Hyper-personalization uses a much broader range of data sources, including real-time behavior and contextual information.
+Data Scope Relies on limited data sets (e.g., purchase history, demographics).
+Uses a much broader range of data sources, including real-time behavior, contextual information, and unstructured data like images or text.

-• Technology: Personalization often involves rule-based systems.
-Hyper-personalization employs AI and machine learning algorithms to dynamically adapt to individual customer preferences.
+Technology Often involves rule-based systems (e.g., “if user bought A, recommend B”).
+Employs AI and machine learning algorithms (e.g., deep learning, reinforcement learning) to dynamically adapt to individual customer preferences.

 How AI Drives Hyper-Personalization in E-commerce